c3lang/c3-web/docs/language-common/defer.md

 If the file named `filename` is found the function will read the content into a buffer, `defer` will then make sure that any open `File` handlers are closed.
-Note that if a scope exit happens before the `defer` declaration, the `defer` will not run, this a useful property because if the file failed to open, we don't need to close it.
+Note that if a scope exit happens before the `defer` declaration, the `defer` will not run.
+This is a useful property because if the file failed to open, we don't need to close it.

 ## `defer try`